Projects per year

 Personal Statement

-Alex Dickson is a Senior Lecturer in the Department of Economics at the University of Strathclyde, where he has been a member of the faculty since 2008.
+Alex Dickson is a Professor in the Department of Economics at the University of Strathclyde, where he has been a member of the faculty since 2008.
+Between 2022 and 2024 he served as Associate Dean (PGR) in Strathclyde Business School.
 He received his PhD in Economics from the University of Keele in 2005 and held a Postdoctoral Fellowship at the University of Manchester from 2005-2007.

 Alex is a microeconomist, and has research interests in the fields of bilateral oligopoly and contests, where he exploits his understanding of aggregative games; in industrial organisation; and in behavioural economics.